dogma0/vim/README.md

-#My vim settings forked The Best vimrc
+#My vim settings forked from The Best vimrc